-The provision is estimated and recognized based on past experience of the occurrence of defective goods such as camera and glasses and the expected after service costs in the warranty period.
+Warranties provision is estimated and recognized based on past experience of the occurrence of defective goods and the expected after service costs in the warranty period.
 Expected outflow of economic benefits in the future is within one year from each reporting period.

-C. Contingent Liabilities Assumed in a Business Combinations
+C. Contingent liabilities assumed in a business combination

-Contingent liabilities resulting from a business combination are initially measured at fair value at the date of acquisition if the fair value is reliably measureable.
+Contingent liabilities resulting from a business combination are initially measured at fair value at the date of acquisition.
 Subsequent to initial recognition, such contingent liabilities are remeasured considering expected future payments, possible occurrence and timing of payments at each reporting period.

-(6) Basis for Yen Translation of Important Assets and Liabilities Denominated in Foreign Currencies
+(6) Basis for translation of important assets and liabilities denominated in foreign currencies

-1) Foreign Currency Transactions
+1) Foreign currency transactions